OfficeDev/hands-on-labs/O3654/O3654-1 Connect to Microsoft Graph on a Windows 10 app/Lab.md

 1. In the **Solution Explorer**, choose the project, and from the short-cut menu, choose **Add** > **Class**.
 2. Name the new class **AuthenticationHelper.cs**, and choose **Add**.
-3. Add using directives for the Microsoft.Graph and Microsoft.Graph.OAuth2 namespaces:
+3. Add using directives for the Microsoft.Graph and Microsoft.Graph.Authentication namespaces:

 	```
+	using Microsoft.Graph.Authentication;
 	using Microsoft.Graph;
 	```